HackTheBox "Agile"

 *Note: I wasn't able to see the debugger on Firefox, so I had to use Chrome instead.*

-, which we can go to:
+This gives us a `devtoolsFrontendUrl`, which we can go to:

 {"SQL_URI": "mysql+pymysql://superpasstester:VUO8A2c2#3FnLq3*a9DX1U@localhost/superpasstest"}